 Pitta-Pacifying Recipe: Coconut Ginger Truffles

-These coconut truffles are SUPER fun to make, and ridiculously easy.
-On top of that, it’s a great way to get the little ones involved, because it’s basically just mixing ingredients together and rolling them into little balls.
+These healthy coconut truffles are a delicious way to nourish your soul, uplift your heart, and connect to the simple pleasures of life.
+And because they are ridiculously easy to make, they’re also a great way to get the little ones involved in a fun and simple activity because you’re basically just mixing ingredients together and rolling them into little balls.

-The truffles’ base is coconut, which is great for the summer because of its cooling nature.
-And, in case your agni is a little weak and has a harder time digesting raw foods, I’ve added some fresh ginger and cardamom to help with digestion.
+The truffles are made with a base of coconut, which is cooling, balancing to pitta, and great for soothing any excess summer heat.
+And, in case your agni is a little weak or has a harder time digesting raw foods, I’ve added some fresh ginger and cardamom to the recipe to keep these treats nice and easy to digest.

 - 4 cups unsweetened coconut flakes or shredded coconut